ifm/developerportal/v1.21.16/_sources/ifm3d-examples/ovp8xx/python/core/README.md.txt

 ## `bootup_monitor.py`

-The script `bootup_monitor.py` checks that the VPU completes it's boot sequence before attempting to initialize an application.
+The script `bootup_monitor.py` checks that the VPU completes its boot sequence before attempting to initialize an application.
+Readiness is detected by polling `/device/status` until it reaches `OPERATE`.

 ## `can_activate.py`